t-mart/loc-images/README.md

 # loc-images

-Output a list of images from a Library of Congress collection.
+Output a list of images from a Library of Congress query.

 This program does not download the images.
 (Use `aria2c -i <file>` for that, for example.)